astronomer/airflow-guides/README.md

 ## CI/CD Pipeline

-A GitHub Actions CI/CD Pipeline is used to verify each markdown file is free from formatting errors, spelling errors, and broken links.
+A GitHub Actions CI/CD Pipeline is used to verify each markdown file is free from formatting errors, typos, and broken links.
 To see logs from this pipeline go to `Actions` section of the GitHub repo.
-Run the commands outlined below locally to fix errors before contributing posts.

-Fix pipeline errors from all posts as old links may break and need to be replaced.

 ### Markdown Lint